ElektraInitiative/libelektra/doc/tutorials/run_all_tests_with_docker.md

 ## Prerequisites

 - Docker for Linux containers has to be preinstalled.
 Please refer to https://docs.docker.com/install/ if you haven't installed it yet.
-Your host OS can be either Linux or Windows of course.
+Your host OS can be either Linux, macOS or Windows of course.
 - Basic knowledge of Docker (not mandatory)

-## What to begin with?
+## What to Begin With?

-### 1. Pick a Docker image and pull it
+### 1. Pick a Docker Image and Pull It

 Pick one of the available Docker images of Elektra.
 If you do not know the difference, just pick this one --> "build-elektra-debian-stretch".
 Unfortunately, it will take some time to download it, since it is pretty big, but you can be sure you'll have all the needed dependencies.
-You can choose a light-weight alpine image which won't take long to download, however it is not recommended.
+You can choose a light-weight Alpine image which won't take long to download, however it is not recommended.
 This image does not contain all necessary dependencies.

 If you want to view all the available images, execute this command: